BhanuSri-infomagnus/BootCamp/README.md

 You can install them by running:

 pip install -r requirements.txt

+## 📝 Setup .env File

+1. Copy the `.env.example` file and rename it to `.env`.

+2. Open the `.env` file and replace the placeholders with your actual SQL Server connection details.

+Example:

+UID=your_sql_username
+password_value=your_sql_password
+SERVER=localhost\SQLEXPRESS
+DATABASE=AdventureWorksDW2022

 # .gitignore Example
 This repository contains a .gitignore file to ensure that unnecessary files, such as the virtual environment, are not committed to the Git repository.